adanmercado/WMIHardwareInfo/README.md

 <!--te-->

 # Unit Testing rules
-After watching one of the [courses on YouTube(https://www.youtube.com/playlist?list=PLwj1YcMhLRN28xijrXMO255JHsO3csus-) , there are two main rules:
+After watching one of the courses on YouTube, there are two main rules:
 1. Given_When_Then
 It is a way to write the name of the test method, for example, there is a method in the project that is its name `GetPropertiesForWMIClass `